Starring Ben Affleck, Henry Cavill, Amy Adams, Jesse Eisenberg, Gal Gadot, Jeremy Irons, Holly Hunter, Diane Lane, Laurence Fishburne

 Reviewed by Paul & Patrick Gibbs

 Neither our highest hopes nor our greatest fears have been realized.
 Batman v.
 Superman: Dawn of Justice is not an unqualified triumph that combines The Dark Knight with The Avengers.
 But it's also not an unqualified disaster that disgraces both characters.
-Instead, it's a flawed, overlong and sometimes muddled blockbuster that also manages to be, at its best, quite thrilling for fans.
+Instead, it's an extremely flawed, overlong and sometimes muddled blockbuster that also manages to be, in it's best moments, thrilling enough for fans.

 The other MVP of the movie is actually Laurence Fishburne's Perry White, who showed potential in the first film and really delivers it here, with all of the best comedic dialogue.
 The interplay between White and Kent was so much fun it made us wish there was a TV series that allowed us to spend more time at the Daily Planet.
 Jeremy Irons is also a welcome presence as Bruce Wayne's butler Alfred, playing a version somewhere between Michael Gough's austere servant and Michael Caine's concerned father figure.

 The most most divisive character may turn out to be Jesse Eisnberg's Lex Luthor, and it's certainly the one which left us the most ambivalent.
-Eisenberg seems to be trying to achieve the seriousness of Heath Ledger's Joker while playing it as over the top as Jim Carrey's turn in Batman Forever, and we fluctuated on whether we found it entertaining or merely annoying.
-And while we have no qualms about the film departing from the version of Lex Luthor found in modern
+Eisenberg seems to be trying to achieve the seriousness of Heath Ledger's Joker while playing it as over the top as Jim Carrey in Batman Forever.
+And while we have no qualms about the film departing from the version of Lex Luthor found in modern comics (a very different incarnation of the character from the Gene Hackman version we grew up on, or the bald mad scientist from the cartoons of our youth), the backstory/motivation he's given here is incredibly dark, even disturbing, and since it's given only as a throwaway reference to explain a fairly one dimensional character, it's in very bad taste as it relates to a rather serious real world horror.

 The Bearded Trio - The Site For Steven Spielberg, George Lucas and John Williams